- Entertainment and Media»

 The third time my fiance and I spoke about what was happening in the movie was after he had left the room, had a shower and came back to ask me how it ended.
 I think that speaks volumes about how good this film is.
 I have to see the end of any movie - I've stuck through many a dodgy film - so I was still sitting there.. waiting for it to finally be over.

 Excuse me, but is that Denise Richards?— My fiance

 How has IMDb.com Rated this Movie so Highly?

 Somehow, 154 women, aged 30-44 rated this movie a 9/10.
 Actually, all the women who voted according to IMDb.com rated this rather high.

 Overall, this movie has dropped over time and now in October 2017 sits at 4.7 which is a better fit.
-The website does have guidelines and scores explained, however, it only points out that some scores are weighted to count more than others but that it is a fair system that they can't show or it may be rigged.
+The website does have guide lines and scores explained, however, it only points out that some scores get weighted to count more than others.
+It says it is a fair system but that they can't show exactly how it works for fear of the system being rigged.
 Fair call.

-Perhaps these particular women that thought so highly of it because the leads are played by two women.
-Maybe that’s the detail that made these women who rated Altitude, give it a great big thumbs up.
-I’m a woman though and I think I disagree with even that point as the roles portrayed weren't anything to rave about.
+Perhaps these particular women thought so highly of it because the leads characters are two women.
+Maybe that’s the detail that made these women who rated Altitude highly, give it a great big thumbs up.

 When trolling through the reviews of others I stumbled across many people who also looked at the rating breakdowns and thought something was amiss.
 One poor reviewer caught the movie early and they state that the rating from IMDb.com gave this movie a 7.1 at that time.
 These people have rules to only buy and watch movies over a certain rating and so I guess expected a certain calibre when the movie selected has a high rating like this.
 He and others were also angry after viewing.
 Another viewer was also incredulous like me that more than 300 people actually gave it a 10 out of 10.